 - Knowledge of APA (6th ed.) citation style

-- Working knowledge of MLA (7th ed.), IEEE and ACM citation styles
+- Working knowledge of MLA (7th ed.), IEEE, ACM and Chicago citation styles

 - Can work with markup languages including HTML, LaTeX, PO files and programming languages including PHP